vmarinhodev/mixins/README.md

 3. **Preparation Instruction**: The instructions will be displayed under "How to Prepare".
 4. **Add to list**: Click the "Heart" button to add the cocktail to your list.
 5. **More Cocktails**: Click the back button to go back to the cocktail list.
-6. **My List**: Click "grey heart" on top right corner to see your list of saved cocktails.
+6. **My List**: Click the "Heart" icon on top right corner to see your list of saved cocktails.

+Contribution

-Contribution Contributions are welcome!
+Contributions are welcome!
 To contribute to this project, please follow these steps:

 1. **Fork the Repository**: Click the "Fork" button on GitHub to create a fork of this repository.
 2. **Create a Branch**: Create a new branch for your feature or bug fix.